nuclio/nuclio/docs/tasks/exporting-and-importing.md

 <a id="projects-import"></a>
 ## Importing projects

-You can use the Nuclio CLI's `import projects` command (or the `import project` alias) to import project configurations ("import projects"), including the configurations of all of the projects' functions and function events, typically from previously exported project configurations.
+You can use the Nuclio CLI's `import projects` command (or the `import project` alias) to import project configurations ("import projects") &mdash; including the configurations of all of the projects' functions, function events, and API gateways &mdash; typically from previously exported project configurations.
 > **Note:** The `import projects` command doesn't deploy the functions in the imported projects.
 > See [Deploying imported functions](#imported-functions-deploy).